 Andrew Smith (OH): ‘I’m Withholding Judgement’ on Impeachment

-Andrew Smith (57), a Republican from Columbus, OH, grew up in Maine where he was raised “conservative, because that’s pretty much all we had up there.”
-He is a lifelong Republican who can’t stand Trump, and he voted for Hillary Clinton in 2016.
-When he married Lavea Brachman, a Democrat, who was also interviewed for this project, he went to work in his in-law’s paint and resin business in Columbus.
+Andrew Smith (57), a Republican from Columbus, OH, grew up in Maine where he was raised “Conservative, because that’s pretty much all we had up there.”
+He is a long-time Republican who can’t stand Trump, and he voted for Hillary Clinton in 2016.
+After he married Lavea Brachman, a Democrat, who was also interviewed for this project, he went to work in his in-law’s paint and resin business in Columbus.
 He is now CEO.

 What issues do you care about most?

 Health care and how we pay for it is probably the biggest long-term public policy question facing our country—and it’s a mess.
 It’s very expensive, and the system we have is making it more expensive.
 I also generally think the economy is important.
 One concern I have with a lot of Democrats is they look at business as evil.
 They want to take the money and spend it on things they want, whereas I look at business as the engine of growth and the provider of goods and services that we all need to live.
 I care about the environment and I understand that businesses aren’t perfect and need to be regulated, but a light touch is the best touch, and we’re so far from a light touch.

 What personal traits matter to you most in a candidate?

 Anything but Trump’s traits.
 I never cared for his demeanor.
 I followed his business career, and he showed a lot of bluster and a lot of BS.
 During the 2016 primary season, I was just incredulous that people were flocking to him.
 There’s nothing particularly appealing about him to me.
 I didn’t particularly like his policy positions or the way he spoke about them.
 I tend to be a conservative in many ways; Trump has never been known as a conservative.
 I don’t think he’s particularly principled.